 {Nonetheless, the fit statistics can be related to the model log-likelihood (by a constant factor and a normalisation offset) under certain additional assumptions. $-\chi^2$ describes the likelihood asymptotically if the number of clusters contributing to each age-mass bin is Poisson-distributed.
 For large cluster numbers per bin, the Poisson distribution is approximated by a Gaussian distribution, and the terms of the $\chi^2$-statistic each become proportional to the exponent in the Gaussian corresponding to the bins.
 Following our discussion in Sect.~\ref{sec:likelihood}, $E[\ln P]$ describes the log-likelihood for a cluster sample with uniform completeness across its entire range of ages and masses.
 The relation between KLD and log-likelihood is more subtle.
 It can be shown generally that a model maximising the log-likelihood will minimise the KLD, which implies that close to the maximum likelihood parameters, log-likelihood and KLD differ (up to third order) only by a constant factor and offset.}

-We use the Python \verb|emcee| module \citep{emcee} for MCMC sampling, which uses an implementation of the affine-invariant ensemble sampler described by \citet{goodman2010}.
+We used the Python \verb|emcee| module \citep{emcee} for MCMC sampling, which uses an implementation of the affine-invariant ensemble sampler described by \citet{goodman2010}.
 This ensemble sampler runs a number $N_\mrm{walker} > N_\mrm{par}$ of samplers in parallel, using the space spanned by them to sample the high-dimensional parameter space more efficiently.
-In terms of run setup, we broadly follow the advice of \citet{emcee} as well as the \verb|emcee| documentation.
-We use $N_\mrm{walker} = 52$ for our 11-dimensional parameter space, running the chain in 13 parallel CPU processes using the \verb|emcee| module's multiprocessing support.
-Convergence of the chain is tested using the estimated integrated autocorrelation time $\hat{t}_{\boldsymbol{\theta \theta}}$ of the parameters, as computed using the \verb|emcee| module.
-It is further used in taking a more representative set of samples from the final chain by discarding the first $\max (2\hat{t}_{\boldsymbol{\theta \theta}})$ samples as burn-in and taking only every $\min (\hat{t}_{\boldsymbol{\theta \theta}}/2)$-th sample of the remaining chain to ensure independence of the samples.
-The resulting set of parameter combinations is then taken to be a sufficiently large and representative sample of the posterior.
+In terms of run setup, we broadly followed the advice of \citet{emcee} as well as the \verb|emcee| documentation.
+We used $N_\mrm{walker} = 52$ for our 11-dimensional parameter space, running the chain in 13 parallel CPU processes using the \verb|emcee| module's multiprocessing support.
+Convergence of the chain was tested using the estimated integrated autocorrelation time $\hat{t}_{\boldsymbol{\theta \theta}}$ of the parameters, as computed using the \verb|emcee| module.
+It was further used in taking a more representative set of samples from the final chain by discarding the first $\max (2\hat{t}_{\boldsymbol{\theta \theta}})$ samples as burn-in and taking only every $\min (\hat{t}_{\boldsymbol{\theta \theta}}/2)$-th sample of the remaining chain to ensure independence of the samples.
+The resulting set of parameter combinations was then taken to be a sufficiently large and representative sample of the posterior.

 The number of sampler steps taken until convergence as well as the burn-in and thinning for all three runs are listed in Table~\ref{tab:mcmc_runs}.
 Another parameter we list to gauge the well-behavedness of the chain is the acceptance fraction for parameter proposals across all walkers and steps. \citet{emcee} suggest that well-behaved chains will typically have acceptance fractions of 20\% to 50\%. {The run using $E[\ln P]$ fulfils this criterion, and the runs using $\chi^2$ and $D_\mrm{KL}$ have acceptance fractions still very close to 20\%.}